ccb-hms/bioc-chat-bot-testing/ollama_rag_demo.md

-8. since the service is running on the compute node at PORT 11434, requests to the model can be sent as API calls such as `curl -X POST http://localhost:11434/api/generate -d '{
+8. since the service is running on the compute node at PORT 11434, requests to the model can used in python scripts, we will use a python terminal session to prototype the process.
-  "model": "llama2",
-  "prompt":"Why is the sky blue?"
- }'`

 ```python
 from langchain.llms import Ollama